r2devops/hub/jobs/spell_check/README.md

 ## Description

+!!! error "This job is deprecated 🚨"
+    This job has been moved to [`codespell`](https://r2devops.io/_/r2devops-bot/codespell) and must be use instead.
+    The job is no more maintained and is now deprecated.
+Despites it still exists to keep working on pipelines.

 Spell_check is using the python program [`PySpelling`](https://github.com/facelessuser/pyspelling/){:target="_blank"} to fetch your files (by default `Markdown` files) and retrieve spelling errors in it, but it won't look for **grammar errors**.